-Pink Balls For Girls en Chile: Nivelando la Cancha
+Pink Balls For Girls in Chile: Leveling the Field

-Images For Inclusion’s unique and comprehensive pilot program, Pink Balls For Girls en Chile: Nivelando la Cancha (leveling the field), consisted in providing all participants (mainly indigenous Mapuche girls ages 4 to 18 living in rural areas from 5 separate schools) the following: a soccer ball, a t-shirt and a 2-3 months basic training program.
+Images For Inclusion’s unique and comprehensive pilot program, Pink Balls For Girls en Chile: Leveling the Field, consisted in providing all participants (mainly indigenous Mapuche girls ages 4 to 18 living in rural areas from 5 separate schools) the following: a soccer ball, a t-shirt and a 2-3 months basic training program.
 It also included lunch and transportation.
 Among other activities, we showed them documentaries about the history of women’s soccer and other girls’ experiences in other countries to inspire and encourage all participants to be confident and believe in themselves.

 This pilot program took place in the poorest region of Chile and where the majority of the indigenous population is Mapuche (71% of the Mapuche live in Santiago, the Metropolitan region) and thereby suffer from constant racial and gender discrimination and social exclusion.
 We were supported by the Embassy of the United States of America in Santiago with the purpose of creating social inclusion.
 We also created an alliance with a local University in Temuco, La Araucania Region, called La Frontera, to be able to increase the number of girls who benefited and attain all our goals.